Parent Handbook

 READING INTERVENTION

-The Reading Intervention program is additional support to core literacy instruction to target development and growth in specific reading skills.
+The Reading Intervention program provides additional support to core literacy instruction, targeting the development and growth of specific reading skills.

 SCHOOL PSYCHOLOGIST